Marula-Projects/rotationinvariantgeometricshapedetection/README.md

             The index of maximum coefficient is extracted and assigned to the value, "n".
             Based on the value of "n", the current polygon under investigation is decided to be classified as a n-edged polygon.

+Execution Instructions

+    REQUIRES PYTHON>=3.9

+    Please extract the package.

+    Run make in the directory containing this file to setup a virtual environment and install the module in it.

+    Run make activate to activate the environment.

+    Inside the environment, run python -m dft my_image.bmp to process an image (avoid using .jpg images, prefer bmp or png).
+The output will be saved at ./output.bmp.